jaybeeuu/jaybeeuu-dev/packages/posts/src/shiver-me-template-literals/shiver-me-template-literals.md

       : S;
 ```

-The entry point for us ia `CamelCase`.
+The entry point for us is `CamelCase`.
 You use it something like this: `CamelCase<"kebab-case">`,
 The result is a type like this: `kebabCase`.